symbioquine/ol-grid/README.md

 Get a feature containing the current grid points.
 Callers should not modify the feature or its geometry, but may use it to modify the behavior of the map - such as adding it to a Snap interaction.
+The feature geometry is empty when the grid is not active.

 Returns **Feature** grid feature with a single MultiPoint geometry.